 - Our second Curriculum Driver is developing an increased awareness of the world beyond Mossley.

-- Our third Curriculum Driver is developing an acceptance of diversity.
+- Our third Curriculum Driver is developing an enquiring mind.

 For more information on why we selected these curriculum drivers and how they define our curriculum, please see the attached document.